My brief education and research story so far:

 Invited member of the ‘Action Inquiry’ groups which examined and suggested ways to evolve Imperial’s institutional culture

-Contribute to joint College Trade Union, HR and Senior Management committees
+Contribute to joint College Trade Union, HR and Senior Management committees and undertake some UCU casework support.

 Trained in Hay Group job evaluations and gradings